-Your school must have a system that reconciles at least monthly the amount drawn down and received to the amounts disbursed to students or returned to the Department.
-Specifically, these are the federal funds drawn down during the period for FWS awards, plus funds transferred (or carried) in from the other Campus-Based programs during the period, plus any nonfederal (both institutional and noninstitutional) funds made available for FWS payments to students during the period versus FWS funds paid to students during the period, plus ACA, plus job location and development expenditures.
+Your school must have a system that reconciles at least monthly the amount of funds drawn down and received to the amounts disbursed to students or returned to the Department.
+Specifically, these are the federal funds drawn down during the award year for FWS awards, plus funds carried forward or back, or transferred from FSEOG for that award year, plus any nonfederal (both institutional and noninstitutional) funds made available for FWS payments to students during the award year versus FWS funds paid to students during the award year, plus ACA, plus job location and development expenditures.
 Your school must account for any discrepancies.

 In addition, you should examine your FWS program and fiscal records at the start of the award year and monthly thereafter.
-The following questions might help you develop procedures that will enhance the effectiveness of reconciliation and your FWS program generally:
+The following questions might help you develop procedures that will enhance the effectiveness of reconciliation within your FWS program: